isabella232/primetime.en/help/release-notes/tvsdk-3x-android.md

 This section provides a summary of the issue resolved in TVSDK 3.11 Android release.

-* ZD#     - Korean characters are displayed as missing glyph symbols for HLS manifests with WebVTT in Android TVSDK reference app.
+* Korean characters are displayed as missing glyph symbols for HLS manifests with WebVTT in Android TVSDK reference app.

 ### Resolved issues in the previous releases